feddelegrand7/mini007/README.md

 #> [1] "OpenAI"
 #>
 #> [[1]]$prompt
-#> [1] "Research the current economic situation in Algeria, including key indicators such as GDP growth, main industries, and recent challenges."
+#> [1] "Research the current economic situation in Algeria, gathering recent data and reports."
 #>
 #> [[1]]$response
-#> As of early 2024, Algeria's GDP growth is moderate, estimated around 2-3%,
+#> As of mid-2024, Algeria's economy faces challenges including dependence on
-#> driven mainly by hydrocarbons (oil and gas), which dominate exports and
-#> government revenue; key challenges include fluctuating oil prices,
+#> hydrocarbons, with oil and gas revenues making up around 95% of exports and 60%
+#> of budget revenue.
+Growth is moderate (~2-3% in 2023), with inflation
-#> unemployment, and economic diversification efforts amid fiscal pressures.
+#> pressures, a need for diversification, and efforts to attract foreign
+#> investment ongoing per IMF and World Bank reports.
 #>
 #> [[1]]$edited_by_hitl
 #> [1] FALSE